jilljenn/jjv.ie/index.md

 ✅ **Reviewer** for [*IEEE-Transactions on Learning Technologies*](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4620076) (IEEE-TLT), [*Journal of Educational Data Mining*](https://jedm.educationaldatamining.org) (JEDM)
 ✅ We organized a **programming summer school for K-12 girls** → [Girls Can Code!](https://gcc.prologin.org) running since 2014
 ✅ We wrote and directed a **TV show about algorithms** that take control of our lives → [*La Faute à l'algo*](http://fautealgo.fr) (*Blame the Algorithm*)
 ✅ Our TV show was mentioned by the [French Senate](http://www.senat.fr/rap/r16-464-1/r16-464-118.html#toc334) as an interesting example of popularization of AI
-✅ Lauréat du concours de l'**agrégation de mathématiques** en 2014, désagrégé en 2018

 ### Publications